wakr/in_ds_2017/docs/index.md

 <img src="tota_crime_rate.png"/>

-The overall trend is descending, which is a good thing.
-However descending trend might be due many different factors as for example how the reporting of crime has changed during the years.
-It's also notable that in this data, no murders are not being counted in.
-This is because murders are so cevere crimes so they cannot be included grouped with milder crimes like _thievery_ or _assault_.
-Later, we will see that the there exists quite direct relationship between crimes and school safety.
-This is of course due to enviromental factors of ZIP-districts.
+The overall trend in criminal activity is descending, which is a good thing.
+However, this descending trend might be due many different factors as for example how the reporting of crime has changed during the years.
+It's also notable that in this data, no homicides are taken into account.
+This is because homicides are so severe crimes so they cannot be included grouped with milder crimes like _thievery_ or _assault_.
+Later, we will see that the there exists a correlative relationship between crimes and school safety.
+This is of course due to the environmental factors of different ZIP-districts.

 However, to see more detailed information about the state of crime in Chicago, we can plot the data per month as seen in the next plot.

 <img src="crime_rate_per_month.png"/>

 The Seasonal changes are quite obvious and they are repeated every year.
 Overall trend is descending, hinting that crime rate is dropping year by year.
-Interestingly minimum and maximum months per year are the same for pretty much every year.
+Interestingly, the minimum and maximum months per year are the same for pretty much every year.
 For example in 2010 lowest crime rate was in February and highest in August and in 2016 lowest was also in February and highest in August.

 These two months are interestingly also among the coldest and warmest months in Chicago as seen here